Sharyl Attkisson: Career

-Attkisson began her career in broadcast journalism as a reporter at WUFT-TV, the PBS station in Gainesville, Florida in 1982.
-She later worked as an anchor and reporter at WTVX-TV Fort Pierce/West Palm Beach, Florida from 1982–1985, WBNS-TV, the CBS affiliate in Columbus, Ohio from 1985–86, and WTVT in Tampa, Florida (1986–1990).
+Attkisson began her career in broadcast journalism as a reporter at WUFT-TV, the PBS station in Gainesville, Florida, in 1982.
+She later worked as an anchor and reporter at WTVX-TV in Fort Pierce/West Palm Beach from 1982 to 1985, at WBNS-TV, the CBS affiliate in Columbus, Ohio, from 1985 to 1986, and at WTVT in Tampa, from 1986 to 1990.

-1990s

-From 1990 to 1993, Attkisson was an anchor for CNN, and also served as a key anchor for CBS covering space exploration in 1993.
+From 1990 to 1993, Attkisson was an anchor for CNN, and served as a key anchor for CBS covering space exploration in 1993.
 Attkisson left CNN in 1993, moving to CBS, where she anchored the television news broadcast CBS News Up to the Minute until January 1995, then became an investigative correspondent based in Washington, D.C.

 She served on the University of Florida's Journalism College Advisory Board (1993–1997) and was its chair in 1996.
-The University gave her an Outstanding Achievement Award in 1997.
+The university gave her an Outstanding Achievement Award in 1997.
 From 1996 to 2001, Attkisson hosted the PBS health-news magazine HealthWeek.

-2000s

 Attkisson received an Investigative Reporters and Editors (I.R.E.)
 Finalist award for Dangerous Drugs in 2000.
 In 2001, Attkisson received an Investigative Emmy Award nomination for Firestone Tire Fiasco from the National Academy of Television Arts and Sciences.

 In 2002, she co-authored the college textbook Writing Right for Broadcast and Internet News.
-Later that same year she won an Emmy Award for her Investigative Journalism about the American Red Cross.
-Attkisson was part of the CBS News team that received RTNDA-Edward R. Murrow Awards in 2005 for Overall Excellence.
+Later that same year she won an Emmy Award for her investigative journalism about the American Red Cross.
+Attkisson was part of the CBS News team that received the RTNDA-Edward R. Murrow Awards in 2005 for Overall Excellence.

 In 2006, Attkisson served as Capitol Hill correspondent for CBS, one of a small number of female anchors covering the 2006 midterms.
 Attkisson was a member of the CBS News team that received RTNDA-Edward R. Murrow Awards in 2008 for Overall Excellence.